Chris Brown Forced To Leave Migos’ Grammy Party After Police Shut The Event Down

 Why Did Ariana Grande Skip The Grammys?
 Singer’s Tour Conflicts With 2017 Awards

-Chris Brown was spotted at the party with model Vanessa Vargas, who according to Hollywood Life, he is believed to be dating.
-Shortly after police arrived to disperse the party, Brown, and Vargas made a swift exit and headed to the Black Tie Grammys Mansion Party.
+Chris Brown was spotted at the party with model Vanessa Vargas, whom according to Hollywood Life, he is believed to be dating.
+Shortly after police arrived to disperse the party, Brown and Vargas made a swift exit and headed to the Black Tie Grammys Mansion Party.
 Brown was spotted rocking a bright yellow jacket with diamond-encrusted chain, whilst Vargas sported an all-denim ensemble with sparkling hoop earrings at the exclusive party.

-Whilst neither Brown or Vargas has officially confirmed their relationship, the pair has been spending an increasing amount of time together.
+Whilst neither Brown nor Vargas has officially confirmed their relationship, the pair has been spending an increasing amount of time together.
 The pair were most recently spotted together at Up & Down nightclub in New York City on January 10, with Vanessa also spotted riding around in his bright red Lamborghini.

 Brown announced his next album Heartbreak on a Full Moon in May 2016, slowly releasing tracks from the album over the course of the past year.
 The most recent release was “Party” on December 16, 2016, featuring both Gucci Mane and Usher.
 Brown is yet to confirm when his next album will release in full, however, it’s expected to be at some point this year.